 - Always remember that a contractual limitation clause cannot limit your liability for any fraudulent claims that are made during the bid or tender process.

-If you would like to discuss any of the issues raised in this e-mail please contact Roger Wilkinson or Alistair Wells.
+If you would like to discuss any of the issues raised in this e-mail please contact Roger Wilkinson.

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances.